A step-by-step guide to deploying a data management platform (DMP), including the core functions of…

 Is the marketer data management option a solution?
 Yes, for the moment.
 Will we see more specialists offering such a service?
 Yes, we already are with the likes of Data Republic.
 One huge advantage a marketer will have, however, over a niche data bank will be the ability to combine all other campaign elements: strategy, creative and planning allowing for a smoother journey.
 Life for a client is always made easier when processes are seamless and ideally housed under one roof, with one team who understand goals, and no one channel is trying to outdo or claim a higher stake of either budget or recognition.

 I see how quickly things are moving around all of us, we all do.
 We see clients becoming smarter, enabling all of us to do more exciting and creative things, but we also hear a lot of concerns around the control of one’s first-party data.
 Most DMPs’ architecture should allow all clients involved to house their own data, securely under strict laws.
 Clients can be reassured that decisions made around the use of their data are made by them and only them.
 No DMP should ever hold personally identifiable information (PII), but should allow for this to be encrypted so that it still can be used, safely and securely.
 Not using a DMP could be compared to keeping your savings under the mattress.

 I am excited where everything is heading.
 Just as it always does, technology is becoming much more freely available and with the model I have discussed here, I see opportunities for many smaller clients or publishers who previously found costs were restrictive.
 I am confident that as more companies understand the technologies and benefits provided by aggregating information, we will see a world where messaging is more relevant and useful for the end user which is really, the whole point no?

-This article was written by Luke Williams, Commercial Director, ANZ for Lotame.
+This article was written by Luke Dickens, Commercial Director, ANZ for Lotame.